Find a Qualified Attorney Near You

 Voter ID Rules

-Florida requires that voters present a photo ID with a signature to the polling officers.
+Florida requires voters to present a photo ID with a signature to polling officers.
 Voters who do not have an ID can cast a provisional ballot.
-Authorities must check if the voter is eligible to vote by comparing the voter's signature to those on file.
+Authorities must verify the voter’s eligibility by comparing the voter’s signature to those on file.

 Housing Ordinances and Immigration

 The state of Florida has its own Fair Housing Act.
-It adopts the same language as that of the Federal Fair Housing Act.
-It ensures individuals' right to fair housing, guarding them against discrimination based on religion, race, sex, national origin, and disability.
+It uses the same language as the Federal Fair Housing Act.
+It ensures individuals’ right to fair housing, guarding them against discrimination based on religion, race, sex, national origin, and disability.

 Can I Solve This on My Own or Do I Need an Attorney?